Cross-collaborative agile UX/UI Research and Design

 - Report and defer to a Wellness Living specialist.

-Marketing to Target Audience
+Marketing to the Target Audience

 - Launch email marketing campaigns that direct target audiences to user flows with CTA’s.